Alexsis Rodgers

 ProgressNow New Mexico

-Alissa Barnes is Executive Director at ProgressNow New Mexico where she leads a team that works on message development, issue and voter education, digital amplification of progressive messages and values, and partner communications support across the state of New Mexico.
+Alissa Barnes is Executive Director at ProgessNow New Mexico where she leads a team that works on setting public narrative through message development, issue and voter education, and amplification of progressive messages and values.
 She leads the organization in strategy development, fundraising, and organizational growth and sustainability.
 Alissa started with ProgressNow New Mexico in March 2020.

 Alissa’s background includes nearly 20 years in the non-profit sector.
 That includes 12 years at Roadrunner Food Bank where Alissa led the development and creation of multiple programs that are now national models, invested in community building and collaborations, and worked closely with elected officials, educating about hunger policies.
-She has a BA from the University of New Mexico and various non-profit certifications.
+She currently serves at the Board President for ProgressNow Education National and has various non-profit certifications and graduated from the Emerge New Mexico program in 2019.

 She/Her